Careers in Animal Assisted Therapy, Education and Activities

 - Reading specialists

 - Therapy aides

 Many AAT professionals are self-employed, already working as counselors, psychologists, occupational therapists.
 Therapy assistants may be working with a licensed therapist or in a private practice.
 Program managers for animal assisted activities may work for rehabilitation centers, nursing homes, elder-care facilities, or hospitals.
 Educators may work in a public or private school system or work as independent contractors.

-If you have a professional interest in Animal Training & Enrichment, you may want to explore one or more of these associations for additional information.
+If you have a professional interest in Animal Assisted Therapy, you may want to explore one or more of these associations for additional information.